So, you’ve built your business brand? And you think that’s all you’ll need to be a woman of influence?

 They want to decide for themselves if they feel a kinship with you; if your business is one they can believe in and want to support.

 How are you going to do all that if you’re hiding behind a logo?Understand that if you don't build a personal brand, one will be built for you.
 Click To Tweet

-Brand is all about public perceptions, and unless you have some influence in that, you’re going to be viewed in a certain light.
+‘Brand’ is all about public perceptions, and unless you have some influence in that, you’re going to be viewed in a certain light.
 If you’re lucky, that light will match your authentic aura.
-If you’re not (the numbers all lean in this direction), you will be cast as a character that doesn’t even resemble your true self.
+If you don’t (the numbers all lean in this direction), you will cast yourself as a character that doesn’t even resemble your true self.

 I think you would agree that if people buy from people, you have to be a real person in order to get that chain reaction going.
 Are you being open and authentic in your interactions with your target audience and the general public?
 Are you giving people the information they need to decide if you’re the businesswoman for them?
 If not, then it’s time to get started…using the tips I’ve outlined above as well as the resources in the Fempire Academy.
 It’s the place where female entrepreneurs are gathering to learn, network, support and be supported.
 Learn more by clicking here.